We get a lot of inquiries about perches. We also get phone calls on a fairly regular basis that go something like this:

 of manzanita for making kitchen utensils and home furnishings

 Coffee aka java wood although available domestically is harvested and milled overseas for avian products in places like the Philippines and Vietnam (aren’t you glad I didn’t say China?)

-The picture below of Gabby on her travel cage illustrates how the addition of two manzanita (one sand blasted and one not) create an entirely new environment for her.
+The picture below of Gabby on her travel cage illustrates how the addition of two manzanita perches (one sandblasted and one not) creates an entirely new environment for her.

 Feathered factoid: Red-fronted Macaws are the smallest of the large Macaws

-Many caged bird keepers feel that when that long horizontal dowel rod that came with the cage wears out, they need to replace it with the identical perch.
+Many caged bird keepers feel that when that long horizontal dowel rod that came with the cage wears out, they need to replace it with an identical perch.

-The problem is we stock a lot of perches but because of the infinite number of the widths of cages built from the beginning of time it would be impossible to keep that large of an inventory of lengths & diameters.
+The problem is we stock a lot of perches but because of the infinite number of widths of cages built from the beginning of time, it would be impossible to keep that large of an inventory of lengths & diameters.

 dowel perch that probably came with your cage